scottbri/bblwrap/README.md

 # bblwrap
-wrapper for Bosh Boot Loader bbl
+wrapper for the Bosh Boot Loader aka: bbl

+##